teateatime/Password-Encryption-Management-Storage-System/README.md

 # Password-Encryption-Management-Storage-System

 A password encryption management storage system that can help manage your password and store them inside a database for safe keeping.
-It has several features and operations to help make your password safe and secure like being able to test the strength of your password that you want to store and also have the ability to scramble your password as well as generate random passwords for you to utilize.
+It has several features and operations to help make your password safe and secure.
+For instance, the system is capable to test the strength of your password that you want to store and also have the ability to scramble your password as well as generate random passwords for you to utilize.
 It also enables search, update, and delete operations for the passwords that you want to select.

 If you happen to struggle to find a place to keep your password safely or not sure if its strong enough this is the system that can help you with this particular issue.